openshift/origin-aggregated-logging/docs/troubleshooting.md

 login.
 Then when you login successfully, you are redirected back to Kibana, which immediately redirects back to login again.

+NOTE: The following applies to releases prior to OpenShift 4.2.

 The typical reason for this is that the OAuth2 proxy in front of Kibana is supposed to share a secret with the master's OAuth2 server, in order to identify it as a valid client.
 This problem likely indicates that